kyoto-framework/kyoto/docs/getting-started/example-with-guide.md

 ## Running

 Ready!
-Now your can run your app with usual:
+Great!
+Now your can run your app with the usual:

 ```bash
 go run .
 ```

-For setting custom port, or exposing on local network, you can run in that way:
+For setting custom ports or exposing on a local network, you can run the following:

 ```bash
 PORT=25025 go run .